Python3pkg/Products.SilvaFind/README.txt

         ResultField('get_title', _('Title')),
         ])

-The resultschema defines what fields get shown in the list of results, for instance as columns in a results table.
+The resultschema defines what fields get shown in the list of results, by default as columns in a results table.
+There are currently 3 types of resultfields (plain vanilla, metatype and metadata), and it is not hard to make your own.
+See schema.py for how that is done.

 The following SearchField types exist for now, and of course it is possible to roll your own::